AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 BGP ASN numbers for both Customer Gateways are the same (64999 in this test).

 6. Configure PAN1 and PAN2 to bring up IPSec tunnels with TGW1 and TGW2.
-There are two IPSec tunnels for each attachment between the PAN and its attached TGW.
+There are two IPSec tunnels for each attachment between the PAN and its attached Transit Gateway.
 Both PANs advertise a default route (0.0.0.0/0) and VPC2 CIDR (10.201.0.0/16) through BGP to TGW1 and TGW2.

-7. Verify ECMP is running between TGWs and PANs.
+7. Verify ECMP is running between Transit Gateway and PANs.

     - At AWS Console, check Transit Gateway Route Tables for TGW1 and TGW2.
 For each route advertised by PANs (0.0.0.0/0 and 10.201.0.0/16), there are four attachments.
 These four attachments are the four IPSec tunnels from both PAN1 and PAN2.
-TGW will use ECMP to distribute traffic among these four IPSec tunnels.
-One sample TGW route table is as below:
+Transit Gateway will use ECMP to distribute traffic among these four IPSec tunnels.
+One sample Transit Gateway route table is as below:

 |tgw-pan-ecmp1|